Man in blue suit addresses crowd from a lectern.

 Donate

 With community partners, Homeward Bound has identified veterans in Marin who lack stable housing.
-We expect the new housing will accommodate everyone on that list.
+When fully occupied, we expect the new housing will bring the number of unhoused veterans close to zero and ongoing collaboration can find timely solutions for any veteran who falls into homelessness.

 “Ending veteran homelessness is a goal that we have all been working toward because it’s absolutely the right thing to do.”